equivalent/docker_rails_aws_elasticbeanstalk_demmo_app/docs/README.md

 meaning it's entire stack from Operating System layer till the technology you are using.

-The difference is that Docker image consist of layers that are based on ordered root fylesystem changes and those layers can be cached.
+Amongs other, the main difference is that Docker image consist of layers that are based on ordered root fylesystem changes and those layers can be cached.
 Therfore you only deploy the top layers that has been changed.